-Like every version before it, Microsoft SQL Server 2019 is jam-packed with new features and capabilities -- and...
+Like every version before it, Microsoft SQL Server 2019 is jam-packed with features and capabilities -- and not...

-not just the support for big data clusters that the company highlighted when it released the first public preview of the database update in September.
+just the support for big data clusters that the company highlighted when it released the public preview of the database update in September.

 Beyond the ability to combine SQL Server with Spark and other big data technologies, let's look at some of the added features that I believe will be the most useful to users of the database management system (DBMS).